Michaelbecze/blog/_posts/2026-04-18-External-Connection-with-L2.md

 I have covered in my other post how to set up VXLAN, both l2 and l3 so I dont want to go over that again.
 If you would like to brush up on that you can visit [Intergrated Routing And Bridgeing In L3vxlan](https://michaelbecze.github.io/blog/2026/03/29/Sysmmetric-IRB-Anycast-Gateway-on-Catalyst.html](https://michaelbecze.github.io/blog/2026/03/15/Intergrated-routing-and-bridgeing-in-L3VXLAN.html)) and [Sysmmetric Irb Anycast Gateway On Catalyst](https://michaelbecze.github.io/blog/2026/03/29/Sysmmetric-IRB-Anycast-Gateway-on-Catalyst.html).

 We have 2 sperate reachability methods that are going on over a simple **switchport trunk**.
 There is a routed vlan 900 that carries all the Internet traffic and then there are stretch vlans for the secured host that must go through the firewall.
 The link between the BGW and the firewall is very simple.
 On the BGW side it is a simple trunk and then on the Firewall side it is routed sub interfaces.
+Reaching back to my time doing the CCNA this is called "Router on a stick."
 I am just using a router with ACL as a Firefwall of this example.
+Here we have the 2 protected Vlans 10 and 11 that terminate on the firewall/router and then vlan 900 which is the routed network that carries all the internal traffic.

 #### BGW
 ```